 Adults in the family can change or revoke the consent choices previously made on Xbox.com.
 Parents can look in User Accounts for more information on how to review or edit their children's personal information.
 Parents can contact support here to request the deletion of their children's personal information.

 If you have privacy questions about Xbox, you can contact us as described in the Other Important Privacy Information section.
-Below are third-party game publishers and app developers that may also collect personal information through Xbox:

 You may opt out of receiving targeted ads from Microsoft Advertising by visiting our opt-out page.
 For more information about how Microsoft Advertising collects and uses information, please see the Microsoft Advertising Privacy Statement.